Adambean/gitlab-ce-ldap-sync/README.md

 The encryption protocol.

-* "none" for unencrypted connections, usually port 389.
-(Generally only safe to use with "localhost" or a very tightly controlled link between this tool and the LDAP server.)
+* "none" for unencrypted connections, usually via TCP port 389.
+(Generally only safe to use with "localhost" or a very tightly controlled tunnel between this tool and the LDAP server.)
-* "tls" for **explicit** SSL/TLS connections, usually on port 389.
+* "tls" for **explicit** SSL/TLS connections, usually via TCP port 389.
 (Often called "STARTTLS".)
-* "ssl" for **implicit** SSL/TLS connections, usually on port 636.
+* "ssl" for **implicit** SSL/TLS connections, usually via TCP port 636.
 (Often called "LDAPS".)

 Leaving this null will assume an unencrypted connection.

+If the server isn't "localhost" and STARTTLS or LDAPS is unavailable due to whatever certificate issues you have highly consider using an SSH tunnel with port forwarding to make a secure link instead. *(How to do that is beyond the scope of this tool.)*

 ##### bindDn *(string|null)*